 Call for a Free, Confidential Consultation Today

-If you think you are eligible to have your Rhode Island criminal records expunged, contact The Law Offices of Matthew T. Marin, Esq., Inc. today for a free, confidential consultation and discuss your options.
+If you think you are eligible to have your Rhode Island criminal records expunged, contact the expungement attorneys at Marin and Barrett today for a free, confidential consultation and discuss your options.
 Call us now at 401-228-8271 or email us at [email protected].